-As a consequence of the provisions of the JVA (in its original version and as subsequently amended), following exercise of the Call Option in February 2011 and Xstrata's merger with the Glencore group to form Glencore Xstrata (May 2013), Glencore controls Jumelles at both a shareholder and director level and therefore controls what was the Company's sole mineral asset, the Zanaga Project.
+As a consequence of the provisions of the JVA (in its original version and as subsequently amended), , Glencore controls Jumelles at both a shareholder and director level and therefore controls what was the Company's sole mineral asset, the Zanaga Project.
 Going forward the Company accounted for this as an Investment in Associate in respect of the Project with Glencore.